scnerd/miniutils/docs/source/caching.rst

 .. warning:: Note that ``shelve``, and therefore :class:`miniutils.caching.FileCached`, is not thread-safe or multiprocess-safe, so this cache will likely fail if being used in any parallel fashion.
 To use a data store in a parallel fashion, you should probably rely on a robust database system of some sort, such as MongoDB.

+.. warning:: When purging a file cache, :class:`miniutils.caching.FileCached` deletes all files matching its database's ``filepath + ".*"``.
+Make sure that the file path given for the cache has no relation to any other code or data files used by your program.

 .. autoclass:: miniutils.caching.FileCached
     :members: